 Remember: We are operating in B2B therefore it is critical that you understand and deliver value and meet the needs of the buying group as well as users.
 In larger organisations these are often separate people with their distinct requirements and preferences.

-Deliver a true comprehensive core product or service offering
+Deliver a truly comprehensive core product or service offering

 - Customer service and support